circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 ## Issue a new release with the orb development kit
 {: #issue-a-new-release-with-the-orb-development-kit }

 The steps below show how to issue a new semantic release of your orb.
 Once you have generated your orb sample project with the `circleci orb init` command, you will have been automatically migrated to the `alpha` branch.
-The name of the branch does not matter, it is just best practice to make our changes on a non-default branch.
+The name of the branch does not matter but it is best practice to make our changes on a non-default branch.
 Once you have made your changes, commit them and push them up to your branch.
 We strongly encourage using [Conventional Commits](https://www.conventionalcommits.org/) for your commit messages.

 Next, follow these steps to create a new release from your changes.